US national parks offer a delightful assortment of sights, from trees that existed at the time of dinosaurs to the most active volcano in the world

 Approximately 113km (70mi) west of Key West lies Dry Tortugas National Park, one of the more remote US national parks.
 The 260 sq km (100 sq mi) park is mostly open water with seven small islands.
 Reached only by boat or seaplane, the park is home to the magnificent Fort Jefferson, the largest masonry structure in the western hemisphere.

-The park also boasts picturesque blue waters, stunning coral reef and a wide range of bird and marine life.
+The park also boasts picturesque blue waters, a stunning coral reef and a wide range of bird and marine life.
 Activities on offer include snorkelling, scuba diving, saltwater fishing and kayaking.

 Sailing Stones, Death Valley National Park